Job offers

 Contact person:

-The project will rely on various analytical techniques such as FTIR, GPC, NMR, DSC, TGA, as well as mechanical characterization techniques such as rheology, DMA, or tensile testing.
+The work will involve a range of analytical and characterization techniques, including FTIR, GPC, NMR, DSC, and TGA, as well as mechanical testing methods such as rheology, DMA, and tensile testing.

 Requirements:

-You hold a BS in Chemistry/Polymer Chemistry/Chemical Engineering.
+Hold a bachelor (or third or last year bachelor) in Chemistry/Polymer Chemistry/Chemical Engineering/Organic Chemistry.
 You are proactive, motivated and an excellent team player who enjoys working in a multidisciplinary environment.
 You are interested to acquire hands-on experience by running innovative experimental set-ups.
 You have a result-driven character capable of translating theory to practice and vice versa and are able to find solutions.
 You are fluent in English and eager to write scientific papers and/or patents.

 Contact person: